-Alaskan voters are traditionally Republican and have voted that way in all but one election since they first began participating in presidential elections in 1960.
-While Republican presidential candidates have typically won with well over 50% of the vote, estimates as of August of 2016 have the state at 49% Republican.
-This is a drastic decrease from the 2012 elections with 54.8% going Republican.
+Alaskan voters traditionally veer Republican and have voted that way in all but one election since they first began participating in presidential elections in 1960.
+Republican presidential candidates typically win with well over 50% of the vote.
+The 2016 was no exception, with the Republican candidate receiving 51.3% of the vote.

-Idaho is also on a Republican winning streak although its support has decreased in this election cycle.
+Idaho is another state known for having a Republican winning streak.
 The last 4 presidential elections here ended with a strong 60% or higher Republican vote.
-The August of 2016 support has been measured at only 44%, down by 8% from just one year ago.
+In 2016, Republican support was just under 60%, at 59.3%.

 Nebraska is worth 5 electoral votes that historically leans strongly Republican.
 As seen in the previous states, this support has dropped from previous levels of between 56% and 66%.
-August of 2016 projections have the Republican candidate for President, Donald Trump, at a 48% support rating.
+The 2016 election saw 58.8% Republican support in Nebraska.

-This state has exhibited some of the strongest Republican support of any of the previously mentioned.
+Oklahoma has exhibited some of the strongest Republican support of any of the previously mentioned.
 Currently in its 12th consecutive Republican streak, the last 5 elections have been won with over 60% popularity.
-In the 2016 election, the Republican presidential candidate is expected to win with a 53% vote.
+In the 2016 election, the Republican presidential candidate won with 65.3% of the vote.

 Utah has voted Republican in the last 12 election cycles and in the last 4, this has been with over 60% of the vote.
-In fact, in 2012 Republicans held 72.8% popularity.
-The 2016 election looks as if it will also go Republican, though with much less support.
-The polls as of August of 2016 show a support rate between 43% and 35%.
+2016 saw a slight wavering in Republican support in Utah, at 45.5% of the vote.
+27.5% of the state voted Democrat.